In-Store Refrigeration Care

 Implement Energy-Efficient Practices

-Use energy-efficient practices such as keeping doors closed, using night covers on open display cases and maintaining optimal load levels.
+Use energy-efficient practices such as keeping doors closed, using night covers and/or blinds on open display cases and maintain optimal load levels.
 This not only extends the life of the refrigeration units but also helps to reduce energy costs.

 Train Staff